Virtual Care Physiotherapy: FAQs

 - Hand therapy***

-What device(s) do I need to access a physical care appointment?
+What device(s) do I need to access a virtual care appointment?
 Do I need to install any special software?

 A laptop, smartphone (Android or iPhone) or tablet (such as an iPad) with a camera and microphone.
 No software installation is required.